kenohori/my-website/_posts/2016-05-18-configuring-cgal-with-qt5-and-qglviewer-on-mac.md

 $ git clone https://github.com/CGAL/cgal.git
 {% endhighlight %}

-Then configuring it using the CMake GUI and compiling and installing it using `make`:
+Then configuring it using the CMake GUI[^4] and compiling and installing it using `make`:

 {% highlight shell %}
 $ cmake-gui .